getndazn/dazn-lambda-powertools/packages/lambda-powertools-middleware-log-timeout/README.md

 Main features:

-* records an error log message with the invocation event as attribute when an invocation times out
+* records an error log message `invocation timed out` (with the invocation event as attribute) when an invocation times out

 ## Getting Started